yutianchen666/llm-on-ray/docs/serve_ipex-llm.md

 ## Deploying and Serving LLMs with ipex-LLM
-[ipex-LLM](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/index.html) is a library for running LLM (large language model) on Intel XPU (from Laptop to GPU to Cloud) using INT4 with very low latency (for any PyTorch model).
+[IPEX-LLM](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/index.html) is a library for running LLM (large language model) on Intel XPU (from Laptop to GPU to Cloud) using INT4 with very low latency (for any PyTorch model).

-The integration with ipex-LLM currently only supports running on Intel CPU.
+The integration with IPEX-LLM currently only supports running on Intel CPU.

 ## Setup
 Please follow [setup.md](setup.md) to setup the environment first.
 Additional, you will need to install ipex-llm dependencies as below.